 All this said, I don’ t believe there is one way of looking at this complex and broadly impacting issue.

-In the media in general we tend to hear about the most basic factor for weight loss: ie. that it is all about how many calories going in (diet) versus how many calories getting burned (exercise), physiologically speaking there are actually MANY factors involved in maintaining healthy weight.
+Calories in and calories out?
+We commonly hear that the main factor to consider in weight loss is how many calories are going in (diet) versus how many calories getting burned (exercise).
+Physiologically speaking there are actually MANY factors involved in maintaining healthy weight.

-As an ND, here is where I ask about stress levels, sleep, menstrual cycles, energy, mood– these all give a clue as to what system may be out of balance and look into testing (blood or saliva hormones) to dig deeper for the underlying root cause of which systems are not functioning optimally and look at ways to a) remove the obstacles or b) provide the nutrients (food, vitamins, supplements, botanicals or medications) to allow for restoration of function.
+As an ND, here is where I ask about stress levels, sleep, menstrual cycles, energy, mood– these all give a clue as to what system may be out of balance and look into testing hormones (blood, saliva or urine) to dig deeper for the underlying root cause of which systems are not functioning optimally and look at ways to a) remove the obstacles or b) provide the nutrients (food, vitamins, supplements, botanicals or medications) to allow for restoration of function.

 Our digestive system is another very big player.
 It isn’t always WHAT we eat (although quality and quantity IS important) but it is often HOW we eat.
 So here is where I like to look at :